Key West beaches

 Little Palm Island Dining Room ▪ Mile Marker 28.5 Little Torch Key ▪ 305-872-2551

-Located at the luxurious Little Palm Island Resort and Spa accessible only by boat you will find an ever changing menu filled with delicious items.
+Located at the luxurious Little Palm Island Resort and Spa accessible only by boat or seaplane if you happen to have one, you will find an ever changing menu filled with delicious items.
 Sunday brunch is my favorite with everything from pastries to seafood on the buffet and entrees from eggs to lamb on the menu.
+And most diners will really enjoy the unlimited mimosa and bloody mary bar.
 Reservations are necessary and children 16 years of age or older are welcome.
 Cell phones are not permitted on the island and proper attire is necessary.
+Meals here are pricy but you are paying for the ultimate dining experience with great food, wonderful atmosphere, and superior service.
+It istruly a "Lifestyles of the Rich and Famous" experience.
+I was a bit taken aback on my last visit by people not abiding by the dress code and the staff allowing these infractions.
+Little Palm was the one place in the Keys that you needed to get dressed up to go and dine there, but it seems that it too is falling into mediocrity.
+I hope that they tighten up on this again because it does add to the whole experience for all of the island's visitors.

 Lobo's Mixed Grill ▪ 5 Key Lime Square ▪ 305-296-5303